fl101/awardfares-blog/_posts/2021-03-24-ultimate-guide-to-award-release-dates.md

 - (2) Lufthansa long-haul First partner redemptions are released 30 days in advance.
 Members of Miles & More can book up to 180 days in advance.
 - (3) SAS releases 2 Plus awards within Europe at 330 days, and 4+ at 300 days.
 - (4) Singapore Airlines currently does not offer awards to partner airlines.
+- (5) Aeroplan and EuroBonus limited to 180 days in advance.

 <script>
 (function () {